 - The Big Steer: July 1969 to January 1971

 - The Restaurant: December 1976 to September 3, 1991 .
 For the last 3-4 years it was owned by Bob Rabe.

 March 1964 Photo courtesy Minnesota Historical Society via Alan Freed

 - This is now Fire Station 22, built in 1992.

 3118 WEST LAKE STREET

-The first Porky’s was built in 1953 by Ray Truelson on University Avenue in St. Paul.
+Porky’s opened here in about August 1962, according to newspaper ads.
+Ray Truelson had built the first Porky’s drive-in in 1950 at 58th and Lyndale.
+The second Porky’s was built in 1953 on University Avenue in St. Paul.
 Truelson had run a root beer stand and the Flat Top Drive-In, at 4604 East Lake Street, in South Minneapolis.
 The signature item on the menu was a hamburger with an onion ring plopped on top of the bun.
 At the height of its popularity, Porky’s boasted four locations:

 The photo below, dated November 8, 1952, is merely described as being at Lake Street and Excelsior Blvd. by the Minnesota Historical Society.
 Thanks, Nancy Pearson!

 Not here, but around.
 This ad is from 1963.